 Note: The University of Missouri’s School of Journalism also offers an online Master of Arts in Journalism program with emphasis areas in Health Communication, Interactive Media, Media Management, and Strategic Communication.
 While formally a graduate program in journalism, this master’s degree has coursework and emphasis areas that are similar to those of master’s degrees in communication.

-The University of Missouri-St. Louis’ Department of Communication and Media offers a Master of Arts in Communication with optional specialization areas in Strategic Communication in Organizations, Mass Communication, and Health Communication.
-Students take core courses that cover concepts in communication theory, advanced communication research methods, strategic communication in organizations, mass communication, and health communication.
-They then select electives in areas such as the media and health communication, public relations communication, language and behavior, applied strategic communication, persuasion and influence, and elements of debate.
-After completing the majority of their coursework, students can choose between three exit options in consultation with the Graduate Program Director: a graduate internship, a master’s thesis, or additional coursework.
-Each of these options has its own requirements and approval processes, so students should carefully consider which is best for them in collaboration with the Graduate Program Director and program advisors.
+The University of Missouri-St. Louis’ Department of Communication and Media offers a Master of Arts in Communication with application areas of study in Strategic Communication in Organizations, Mass Communication, Interpersonal Communication, and Health Communication.
+Students take core courses that cover concepts in communication theory and advanced communication research methods before choosing three out of four “applications” courses that cover marketable professional areas in communication: strategic communication in organizations, mass communication, interpersonal communication, and health communication.
+Students then select electives in areas such as the media and health communication, public relations communication, language and behavior, applied strategic communication, persuasion and influence, and elements of debate.
+After completing the majority of their coursework, students can choose between three exit options in consultation with the graduate program director: a graduate internship, a master’s thesis, or additional coursework.
+Each of these options has its own requirements and approval processes, so students should carefully consider which is best for them in collaboration with the graduate program director and faculty advisors.

 Online Master’s in Communication Programs in Missouri

-The College of Arts and Sciences at Maryville University offers an online Master’s in Strategic Communication and Leadership program, which prepares students to step into roles such as communications and creative director, project manager, technical publications manager, or account manager.
-Core courses in the program cover topics in leadership, global communication, and professional and organizational ethics, as well as communication foundations and best practices.
+The College of Arts and Sciences at Maryville University offers an online Master’s in Strategic Communication and Leadership program, which features an optional concentration in Emerging and Digital Media.
+Core courses in the program cover leadership principles, evidence-based research, global communication, professional and organizational ethics, foundational theories and models of strategic communication, and organizational communication.
 Electives cover topics such as crisis management, strategic communication campaigns, project management, human resource management, and communication research and strategy.
-In addition to their coursework, students must complete a strategic communication capstone course during which they identify a research topic for a master’s thesis or an applied project that determines a plan to address a communication problem in a particular setting.
-This program features an optional concentration in Emerging and Digital Media, and is delivered through asynchronous instruction.
-Alongside their online coursework, students complete practical assignments and immersive projects to gain hands-on experience in the field.
+The Emerging and Digital Media concentration requires courses in integrated marketing, digital media campaigns, digital visual communication, marketing analytics, and social networks.
+Alongside their coursework, students complete practical assignments and immersive projects to gain hands-on experience in the field, culminating in a strategic communication capstone course during which they identify a research topic for a master’s thesis, or complete an applied project that addresses a professional communication problem.
 This program also gives students the option to earn professional certifications such as Google Ads certification, HubSpot Content Marketing Certification, and Salesforce Certification.

 Missouri State University’s Department of Communication offers an Online Master of Professional Studies in Applied Communication, which is an interdisciplinary degree that combines classes in communication with courses in administration and leadership.
-In their core curriculum, students learn about communication, law and regulatory functions, and budgeting and finance, after which they take advanced courses in management and leadership, communication and corporate relations, professional writing, organizational structure, conflict mediation, small group communication, communication and workplace diversity, and communication ethics.
+In their core curriculum, students learn about organizational leadership communication, law and regulatory functions, corporate structure and diversity, communication technologies and security, and budgeting and finance.
+From there, they take advanced courses in areas such as management and leadership, communication and corporate relations, professional writing, organizational structure, conflict mediation, small group communication, communication and workplace diversity, and communication ethics.

-Missouri University of Science and Technology offers an online Master of Science in Technical Communication program with an identical curriculum as the campus-based option detailed above.
+Missouri University of Science and Technology offers an online Master of Science in Technical Communication with an identical curriculum to the campus-based program detailed above.
 The online program utilizes a combination of both synchronous and asynchronous instruction.
-For classes with synchronous instruction, students must be online at specified times to attend live meetings though Adobe Connect or a similar virtual environment.
+For classes with synchronous instruction, students must be online at specified times to attend live meetings through Adobe Connect or a similar virtual platform.
 Conversely, courses that use asynchronous instruction are comprised of prerecorded lectures and other course materials that students can access using the Blackboard Learning Management System.
-In rare cases, students may need to travel to campus for degree-related business; however, the school can usually find a way around these campus visits, if necessary.

 In addition to the online master’s in communication programs offered at schools within Missouri, a number of out-of-state online master’s in communication programs accept applications from residents of Missouri.
 Some of these programs require students to attend campus visits or to otherwise complete program requirements in-person at the school’s main campus or at a satellite location.
 Furthermore, students should note that not all out-of-state schools are authorized to accept students who are residents of Missouri.
 For more information about online programs, their geographical restrictions, and any campus requirements, please refer to our Online Master’s in Communication resource page.